joblyapp/team-liquidados/front/README.md

 * WINDOWS EFFECT to ADD PRODUCT and EDIT PRODUCT component.
 DONE but i have an error.
 Its working with a Warning.
 NOT WARNING ANY MORE!
 DONE.

+# ------------------------------------------------------------------------------------------

+## TO DO

+RECOVER

+* Check if recovery MAIL works correctly.
+DONE
+* Add LOADING wheel before recieving Succeded Messagge.
+DONE

+* Create ROUTE to mail's LINK.
+DONE
+* Load CHANGE PASSWORD component.
+DONE
+* POST new password to back

+* Create success message / fail message.
+DONE

+EXTRAS

+* "Show Password" button.
+DONE

+SALES

+* Correct loading bug.
+DONE.
+* Sales still using the "productId" way at the back.

+* Loading Products bug.
+DONE
+* Check if adding product when it already exists works fine.
+DONE
+* Searching PRODUCT by name and Category.
+DONE
+/// It was ticky because inside the "confirmAlert" windows i was not able to dinamically rerender the product list.
+I needed to create a new Component containing all the search but DONE
+* Increacing or decrease PRODUCT quantity.
+DONE

+* Not to delete product when quantity is "0".
+Just dont allow it and create a DELETE button.

+REGISTERING SALE

+* Completing all fields:
+---- Need PRODUCTS array with "name, price, quantity", A TOTAL sale, PAY METHOD, ISCANCELLED= false.
+I NEED TO KNOW THE CORRECT FORMAT TO SEND paymentForm

+PRODUCT

+CATEGORY- How to add new category
+PRICE - Formatt to $******

+VISUAL order and options.

+OLD SALES

+- Convert OLD SALES in STATISTICS